 Older adult exercise groups

-We provide small group classes focusing on the older population of around 60years plus.
+We provide small group classes for the older population of around 60 years plus, focusing on strength, balance, flexibility and core strength.
 These classes are similar to and quite often involve cancer patients of the older age bracket in the groups.
 We encourage clients to bring in their loved ones to exercise with them and like minded people.
 These sessions run for 60 minutes.

 Do I need a referral?